atchernukha/react-maps-test/README.md

 ## Used Technologies

-* React/Redux, Material UI to build frontend
+* React, Material UI to build frontend
 * Node/Express, Sequelize to backend
 * Postgres database

 ## Result

-You can check the app running clicking [here](https://react-trello-like.herokuapp.com/)
+You can check the app running clicking [here](https://.herokuapp.com/)

 ## How to Run